GSathish/eece211/2-2-Specifications.md

 <pre>
-static int minFind(int[] a, int[] b, int val) *effects*: returns smallest index in arrays a and b at which
+static int minFind(int[] a, int[] b, int val)
+  <em>effects</em>: returns smallest index in arrays a and b at which
              val appears
 </pre>